 It’s not easy, as just as with real-life bullying, the victims may feel too ashamed to tell anyone.
 But there are some tell-tale signs to look out for.

-• Your child might want to avoid school or seeing their friends, or may show an aversion to using their phone, tablet or other connected device.
+Your child might want to avoid school or seeing their friends or may dislike using their phone, tablet or other connected device.

 Internet Matters charity